Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/blog/what-success-requires-solomon-kebede/index.md

 <h2 class="wp-block-heading">What motivated you to join the ALX Software Engineering Programme?</h2>

 <p>I have a BSc in Civil and Environmental Engineering from the Addis Ababa University in Ethiopia.
 While waiting to receive my transcripts, two friends showed me a poster of the ALX programme on the Addis Ababa Institute of Technology campus.
-I had previously been looking for a way to further certify my degree through Software Engineering, and this seemed like the perfect opportunity.
+I had previously been looking for a way to further certify my degree through Software Engineering, and this seemed like the perfect opportunity (I would call it an answered prayer).
 I thought it would be fun and also provide me with a good learning opportunity, so I gave it a shot, and here we are today.</p>

 <h2 class="wp-block-heading">What role did collaboration play in your learning experience?</h2>